-Each day, FRONTERA shall supply EPMI with the amount of Available Energy, Capacity and Ancillary Services available at the Delivery Point and the minimum price at which such Energy, Capacity and Ancillary Services are available for sale on the next day.
+Each day [What about non-Business Days?], FRONTERA shall supply EPMI with the amount of Available Energy, Capacity and Ancillary Services available at the Delivery Point and the minimum price at which such Energy, Capacity and Ancillary Services are available for sale on the next day.

-(c) In accordance with the Marketing Strategy and the Trading and Risk Policy in effect from time to time during the term of this Agreement, EPMI shall market Available Energy, Capacity and Ancillary Services through (i) direct pool transactions with ERCOT, including day ahead and spot market transactions, (ii) bilateral transactions with third parties, (iii) transactions with adjacent power pools or systems, including those in Mexico, (iv) forward transactions, and/or (v) other physical transactions, including physical transactions used to hedge or leverage the output and capacity of the Facility.
+(c) In accordance with the Marketing Strategy and the Trading and Risk Policy in effect from time to time during the Term of this Agreement, EPMI shall use its commercially reasonable efforts to market Available Energy, Capacity and Ancillary Services through (i) direct pool transactions with ERCOT, including day ahead and spot market transactions, (ii) bilateral transactions with third parties, (iii) transactions with adjacent power pools or systems, including those in Mexico (to be done by an EPMI affiliate), (iv) forward transactions, and/or (v) other physical transactions, including physical transactions used to hedge or leverage the output and capacity of the Facility.

 (d) EPMI shall market the Available Energy, Capacity and Ancillary Services in compliance with, and subject to, the rules and guidelines of the North American Electric Reliability Council (or any successor organization) (NERC), ERCOT, and the Marketing Strategy and the Trading and Risk Policy.
 In the event of conflict between the terms of this Agreement and the requirements of NERC and/or ERCOT, the provisions of this Agreement shall be subordinate.
 The Party discovering such conflict shall notify the other Party in writing and the Parties shall negotiate in good faith to modify the terms of this Agreement in a manner that preserves for the Parties as nearly as possible the full economic value of this Agreement promptly upon discovery of such conflict.
 If the Parties are unable to reach an agreement within ten (10) days of such notice being given, either Party may invoke the dispute resolution procedures in Section 20.

-(e) EPMI shall provide detailed periodic reports describing all sales of Energy, Available Energy, Capacity and Ancillary Services under this Agreement and the relative position and exposure of FRONTERA in the market.
-If requested by FRONTERA, EPMI shall provide such reports electronically; provided, however, FRONTERA shall be responsible for any costs, which may be incurred by FRONTERA to receive the reports in an electronic form.
+(e) EPMI shall provide reasonably detailed periodic reports describing all sales of Available Energy, Capacity and Ancillary Services under this Agreement and the relative position and exposure of FRONTERA in the market.
+If requested by FRONTERA, EPMI shall provide such reports electronically; provided, however, FRONTERA shall be responsible for any costs, which may be incurred by FRONTERA to receive the reports in an electronic form [what about costs incurred by EPMI in order to provide such reports in an electronic format?].
 The required reports are included on Exhibit C (List of Required Reports).

-(f) Within two (2) Business Days of executing a Transaction with a third party in connection with the Facility, EPMI, as seller, shall forward a confirmation to such third party and to FRONTERA to document in writing the terms and conditions of such Transaction and EPMI’s purchase from FRONTERA under this Agreement.
-The confirmations shall form a binding agreement between EPMI and the third party and also between EPMI and FRONTERA.
-EPMI's failure to send a confirmation shall not invalidate the transaction, but may constitute a material breach and an Event of Default under this Agreement.
-EPMI shall provide to FRONTERA copies of any and all confirmations, which document bilateral transactions between EPMI and third parties in connection with the Facility.
+(f) Within two (2) Business Days of executing a Transaction with a third party in connection with the Facility pursuant to which EPMI is the seller, EPMI shall forward a confirmation to such third party and to FRONTERA to document in writing the terms and conditions of such Transaction and EPMI’s “back to back” purchase from FRONTERA under this Agreement.
+[This should be covered under our Master Enabling Agreement with FRONTERA].
+To the extent legally permissible under any confidentiality obligations, EPMI shall provide to FRONTERA copies of any and all confirmations, which document bilateral Transactions between EPMI and third parties in connection with the Facility.

 5. MARKET PRICE

-For all Transactions entered into by EPMI under this Agreement, EPMI shall use all commercially reasonable efforts, consistent with the Trading and Risk Policy, the Marketing Strategy, and the Fuel Management Plan, to derive the highest Market Price for all Transactions for the sale of Available Energy, Capacity and Ancillary Services.
+For all Transactions entered into by EPMI under this Agreement, EPMI shall use all commercially reasonable efforts, consistent with the Trading and Risk Policy, and the Marketing Strategy, to derive the highest Market Price for all Transactions for the sale of Available Energy, Capacity and Ancillary Services.